precice/precice.github.io/content/docs/running/running-output-files.md

 Let's look at these files in detail.

+## precice-run directory

+This directory is created during initialization by the connector participant in a [communication](configuration-communication.html), advertising the network addresses and ports that the requestor can connect to.
+After the communication handshake is completed, the respective files are deleted.
+Before [running a simulation](running-simple.html) again, remove this directory if not empty (e.g., previous failed initialization).

 ## precice-MySolver-iterations.log

 Information per time window with number of coupling iterations etc. (only for implicit coupling).
 In case you use a quasi-Newton acceleration, this file also contains information on the state of the quasi-Newton system.